 ABSTRACT

 Background:No information is available on the antimicrobial sensitivity pattern and guidelines for oral antibiotic therapy for Yemeni patients for those with localized aggressive periodontitis (LAP) due to Porphyromonas gingivalis, a condition that often requires complementary antibiotic treatment.Aim:The primary objective of this study was to examine the antibiotic patterns and the potential relationship between P.gingivalis biofilm formation and the incidence of antibiotic resistance of clinical isolates on a group of antibiotics commonly used in oral/systemic therapy.
 Materials and Methods:The study included 30 strains of P.gingivalis isolated from LAP patients.
-Microbial sampling, isolation, and identification of bacteria were performed using culture methods appropriate to anaerobic species.biofilm production was evaluated by the phenotypic method, that is, tissue culture methods (TCPM).
-Also; each isolate was tested against a combination of 12 antibiotics using the disc diffusion method.
-The test was performed and interpreted according to the CLSIFDA schedule.Results:After isolated P.gingivaliswere subjected to biofilm detection by TCP method, 7 (23.3%) showed high, 6 (20%) moderate, while 17 (56.7%) showed non/weak biofilm-forming ability.
+Microbial sampling, isolation, and identification of bacteria were performed using culture methods appropriate to anaerobic species.Biofilm production was evaluated by the phenotypic method, that is, tissue culture methods (TCPM).
+Also; each isolate was tested against 12 antibiotics using the disc diffusion method according to theClinical and Laboratory Standards Institute (CLSI).Results:After isolated P.gingivaliswere subjected to biofilm detection by TCP method, 7 (23.3%) showed high, 6 (20%) moderate, while 17 (56.7%) showed non/weak biofilm-forming ability.
 P.gingivalisbiofilms showed a higher resistance rate than forming non/weak biofilms e.g amoxicillin (92.3% vs 64.7%, p = 0.08), azithromycin (58.8% vs 11.7, p=0.003), metronidazole (76.9% vs 29.4%, p = 0.08), 0.01) and clindamycin (84.6% vs 47.1, p = 0.03).Regarding all antibiotic sensitivity findings: cefotaxime, ceftriaxone and moxifloxacin showed excellent activity at 100% sensitivity, followed by amoxiclav (90%), tetracycline (83.3%), cefuroxime (80%), cefazolin (73.3%) and azithromycin (63.3%).In addition, Bacterial strains showed poor sensitivity to clindamycin, doxycycline, metronidazole and amoxicillin.Conclusion:It was found that the drug-resistant factor in P.gingivalis isolates is associated with the formation of P.gingivalis biofilm.
 Even though the present results show a high sensitivity pattern for P. gingivalis strains, some resistance has been observed.
 Antibiotic resistance patterns can change over the years, making susceptibility testing essential and to promote careful selection of initial antibiotic therapy, as an adjuvant to endodontic therapy.

 KEYWORDS: antibiotic resistance, biofilm formation, Porphyromonas gingivalis, disc diffusion method.